skysheng7/AI_bias_in_farming/README.md

    python scripts/03-image_cluster.py --start_index=5280 --end_index=None
    ```

-   This will use GPT-4 to categorize images into three thematic clusters, starting the categorization at row=(start_index+2) in `results/megadata/image_megadata.csv`.
+   This will use GPT-4 to categorize images into three thematic clusters, starting the categorization at row=(start_index+2) in `results/megadata/image_megadata.csv`. `results/megadata/image_megadata.csv` will be updated to include a cluster label for each image.

 ### Project Cleanup